 The harp comes with a tuning tool and a set of extra strings and it has a very attractive look.
 Additionally, the sound quality of this harp is pretty impressive.

 Overall, this harp is a pretty good beginner option that isn’t likely to disappoint.
+If you’re looking for the best harp for beginners, be sure that you take a closer look at this one.

 Another great harp for beginners is the Rees Harps SE Fullsicle Harp.
 This natural cherry harp has 26 strings that are nylon monofilament and nylon wrapped.
 The sound of the harp sounds absolutely beautiful.